Soccer-World-Greece seek to chart new territory past group stage

 "We are not going there on holiday.
 This is our third World Cup appearance and we want to make it to the next stage for the first time."

-Drawn in Group C with Colombia, Ivory Coast and Asian champions Japan, both the South American and the African teams are physically stronger than the Greeks while Japan are viewed as another uncomfortable opponent.
+They are in Group C with Colombia, Ivory Coast and Asian champions Japan.
+Both the South American and the African teams are physically stronger than the Greeks while Japan is viewed as another uncomfortable opponent.

-There is, however, no clear favourite in the pool and Greece's trademark rock-solid defence, which let in just four goals in 10 qualifiers, will again serve as their strongest asset.
+There is, however, no clear group favourite and Greece's trademark rock-solid defence, which let in just four goals in 10 qualifiers, will again serve as their strongest asset.

 Three of those goals were conceded in a 3-1 loss to Bosnia, meaning Greece let in just one goal in the other nine games.